Chrisknight24/GCOWIN32/README.md

 * **Old Win32 Visual Interface Design**: Create your Windows UI by dragging and dropping elements, customizing their appearance and properties in a user-friendly environment.
 * **No Code Required**: Design complex interfaces without needing to write any C code.
 GCO handles the underlying Win32 API calls for you
-* **Resource Loading**: GCO saves your designs in a `.gco` file, which can be loaded as a resource in your application's code .
+* **Resource Loading**: GCOWIN32 saves your designs in a `.gco` file, which can be loaded as a resource in your application's code .
 This allows you to easily recreate your UI at runtime.
 * **Customization**: Full control over the look and feel of your interface with options for colors, fonts, and element properties.
+* **Create windows with Menu options**: GCOWIN32 Allows you to create windows with menu options .

-## How to Use
+## How to Use GCOWIN32 GUI APP

 1. **Design your interface**: Use the GCO editor app to create your window, add elements, and customize their appearance.
 2. **Export to .gco file**: Save your design as a `.gco` file.